Elastic Cloud Enterprise can run on shared and less secure environments, but you should be aware of some limitations when deploying our product.

 Elastic Cloud Enterprise does not currently provide full encryption of all network traffic.
 TLS is supported when interacting with the RESTful API of Elastic Cloud Enterprise and for the proxy layer that routes user requests to clusters.
 Internally, our administrative services also ensure transport-level encryption.

 Traffic between nodes in a cluster, and between proxies and the clusters, is currently not encrypted.
-Full end-to-end in-transit encryption is slated for a future release of Elastic Cloud Enterprise that includes Elasticsearch 6.0.

 As covered in Separation of Roles in our planning section, it is important to not mix certain roles in a production environment.